WWII Operation Whitebox

 Publisher: Small Niche Games

 Page Count: 183

 Print/PDF Combo (other options available) – $9.99 <–Awesome deal!

 WWII: Operation WhiteBox, the player characters (PCs) play the role of WWII special forces operatives.
-They may be formally trained and part of an officially designated special forces unit such as the SAS or U.S. Army Airborne, or they may simply be guerilla fighters dedicated to making life hard for the German Army.
+They may be formally trained, and part of an officially designated special forces unit such as the SAS or U.S. Army Airborne, or they may simply be guerilla fighters dedicated to making life hard for the German Army.
 They may also be covert agents working for organizations such as the SOE or OSS.
 Whatever their affiliation, their job is to complete missions behind enemy lines, paving the way for the next Allied advance.

 For those remotely familiar with earlier editions of the D&D or the Swords & Wizardry Whitebox, the game mechanics will click and be very intuitive.
-For those not familiar, WWII Operation Whitebox uses the d20 OGL system with a WWII theme pasted over top.
+For those not familiar, WWII Operation Whitebox uses the d20 OGL system with a WWII theme pasted over the top.